GSathish/eece211/a-Testing.md

 To do this, we divide the input space into **subdomains**, each consisting of a set of inputs.
 Taken together the subdomains completely cover the input space, so that every input lies in at least one subdomain.
 Then we choose one test case from each subdomain, and that's our test suite.

-The idea behind subdomains is to partition the input space into sets of similar inputs on which the program has similar behavior.
+The idea behind subdomains is to partition the input space into sets of similar inputs on which the program has similar behaviour.
 Then we use one representative of each set.
 This approach makes the best use of limited testing resources by choosing dissimilar test cases, and forcing the testing to explore parts of the input space that random testing might not reach.

 ![Partitioning a function's input space]({{ site.url }}/public/images/Testing/partition.png)